Oussama-OUZAKRI/Oussama-OUZAKRI/README.md

 > "Code is like humor.
 When you have to explain it, it's bad." – Cory House

 👋 Welcome to my profile!
-I'm a passionate developer, dedicated to creating elegant solutions for complex problems.
+I'm a software engineering student, dedicated to creating elegant solutions for complex problems.
 Driven by insatiable curiosity, I constantly explore new technologies, particularly in distributed systems and advanced software architectures, to develop robust and scalable applications.

 ## 🐍 Contribution Graph